t-padma/t-padma-old.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-Here you can find some of my notes about the various topics I learned during reading projects (mainly statistics).
+Here you can find some of my notes for the topics I learned during reading projects (mainly statistics).
 Please beware of typos!